Middle Men (film): Reception

-Rotten Tomatoes gives the film a score of 40% based on 53 reviews, with an average score of 5.54/10.
-The sites consensus states "Middle Men benefits from a solid cast, particularly Luke Wilson, but its muddled script lets them down".

-Metacritic gives the film a weighted average score of 60% based on reviews from 20 critics.

 The film grossed only $754,301 at the box office during its three-week run.
 The budget was $20 million.

 Home media

 Middle Men was released on Blu-ray and DVD on February 8, 2011.

 Music

 Two soundtrack albums were released, both on August 3, 2010: Middle Men: Original Motion Picture Score, composed by Brian Tyler, and Middle Men: Original Motion Picture Soundtrack, collecting songs used in the film.